keng404/bssh_parallel_transfer/requeue.md

 This command  will print out a CLI template you can copy + paste to requeue a pipeline run.
 You can modify this template before running.
 As a convenience, a text file is saved with the CLI command for future reference.

+- **NOTE** ICA CLI limitation launching an ICA pipeline where you have a null (i.e. not specified) multi-value parameter.
+You won't be able to configure this in the CLI.
+  - **This is possible** when launching via the API (default settings).

 ### ICA API template generation
 ```bash
 python3 relaunch_pipeline.py --user_reference <USER_RUN_REFERENCE> --project_name <ICA_PROJECT_NAME> --api_key_file <PATH_TO_API_KEY_FILE>|--api_key <API_KEY> --create_api_template